 - There are websites that will help you convert your documents to PDF for free.
 One example is: https://www.easypdfcloud.com/

-- There will be an opportunity to provide a link to your application materials at the end of the online application form, or you can email the link to EmergingArtist@Intiman.org
+- There will be an opportunity to upload your application materials within the online application form, and/or provide a link to your work samples.
+Or you can email the link to EmergingArtist@Intiman.org

-- Your documents can be stored for free on several websites.
+- File uploads are limited to 16MB.
+Larger documents can be stored for free on several websites.
 Some servers that provide free storage include https://www.dropbox.com/ and https://drive.google.com/.

 - Note the email address is EmergingArtist@Intiman.org (singular) NOT EmergingArtists (plural).

-- For Priority Consideration your application must be received by midnight on March 4th.
+- For Consideration your application must be received by midnight on February 20th.

-- Actors selected for audition will receive a sign-up for available audition dates; Directors, Producers, Stage Managers, and Writers selected for interview will be scheduled individually for an interview timeslot.
+- Directors, CSM, and Producers/Stage Managers selected for interview will be scheduled individually for an interview timeslot.

 CALL FOR ADMINISTRATIVE INTERNS